 CoST Tanzania

-In Tanzania, issues surrounding corruption dominate the national agenda: this relates especially to the realm of infrastructure as it is an area which is particularly prone to financial mismanagement and corruption risks.
-According to Transparency International’s Corruption Perceptions Index 2018, Tanzania scored 36/100 and is ranked 99th out of 180 countries globally: Tanzania’s score has been steadily improving since 2015.
+In Tanzania, issues surrounding corruption dominate the national agenda: this relates especially to the realm of infrastructure, as it is an area that is particularly prone to financial mismanagement and corruption risks.
+According to Transparency International’s Corruption Perceptions Index 2018, Tanzania scored 36/100.
+It was ranked 99th out of 180 countries globally: Tanzania’s score has continued to improve steadily since 2015.
 The World Bank’s Worldwide Governance Indicators 2017 gave Tanzania a percentile rank of 39.4% for the control of corruption.

 CoST Tanzania: How it all began

-Tanzania was one of the eight countries to participate in the CoST pilot study between 2008 – 2010.
+Although the CoST Tanzania programme closed in 2021, Tanzania was one of the eight countries to participate in the CoST pilot study between 2008 and 2010.
 This looked specifically at how a multi-stakeholder approach could increase transparency and accountability in delivering infrastructure projects.
-Across the eight participating countries, it assessed a total of 100 projects of varying size, which provide essential public services such as roads, housing, water, flood protection, education and health.
-After CoST Tanzania launched in November 2008, a Multi Stakeholder Group (MSG) was created which comprised members from government, the private sector and civil society organisations.
+Across the eight participating countries, it assessed a total of 100 projects of varying size, which provide essential public services such as roads, housing, water, flood protection, education, and health.
+After CoST Tanzania launched in November 2008, a Multi-Stakeholder Group (MSG) was created, which comprised members from government, the private sector, and civil society organisations.
 Supported by a national coordinator, the MSG carried out three key activities:

-The CoST Tanzania MSG appointed four assurance teams to collate and analyse project information from six projects across the road, health, water and education sectors.
-The teams identified a number of issues, including inadequate designs prepared prior to tender and a lack of competition for both the supervision and works contracts.
+The CoST Tanzania MSG appointed four assurance teams to collate and analyse project information from six projects across the road, health, water, and education sectors.
+The teams identified several issues, including inadequate designs prepared before tender and a lack of competition for both the supervision and works contracts.

 CoST Tanzania Programme Manager Tumaini Lawrence

-CoST Tanzania conducted its first assurance process in 2013, which looked at the construction of health facilities in the regions of Mara, Mtwara and Tabora, and road projects in the Morogoro region and the Tanga region.
+CoST Tanzania conducted its first independent review process in 2013, which looked at the construction of health facilities in the regions of Mara, Mtwara, and Tabora, and road projects in the Morogoro region and the Tanga region.

-The social accountability feature of CoST ensures that information on public infrastructure projects is put in the public domain.
+Social accountability and civic engagement ensures that information on public infrastructure projects is in the public domain.
 CoST works with stakeholders such as the media and civil society to promote the findings of the assurance process and ensure decision makers are held to account.

 In March 2019, CoST Tanzania piloted a monitoring and evaluation exercise with local civil society organisations (CSOs) in two districts of Kilosa and Gairo in Morogoro.
-In this exercise, the CSOs engaged with the communities alongside constructed roads in the districts in order to gain their view of any issues with the projects.
+In this exercise, the CSOs engaged with the communities alongside constructed roads in the districts to gather their feedback on any issues with the projects.

-The exercise highlighted a lack community involvement throughout the entirety of the planning process.
+The exercise highlighted a lack of community involvement throughout the entirety of the planning process.
 There was a lack of knowledge at the community level about CoST Tanzania and the Tanzania Rural and Urban Road Agency, which is the procuring entity.
-Uncompensated funds mean there is a possibility of future conflict between the community and procuring entity.
-This highlights a need for greater engagement with CSOs, procuring entities and local communities: facilitating communication between all groups will limit the likelihood of such conflict arising.
+Uncompensated funds meant there was a possibility of future conflict between the community and the procuring entity.
+This experience highlighted a need for greater engagement with CSOs, procuring entities, and local communities: facilitating communication between all groups that would limit the likelihood of such conflict arising.

-CoST visibility in Tanzania has been growing.
-In June 2019, CoST Tanzania presented a paper on “The Essence of Transparency and Accountability in Construction Projects” during the 3rd Africa Ports Expansion, Roads, Bridges and Highways Africa Conference which held in Tanzania .
-In addition, various training sessions have been held for procuring entities to promote transparency in public funded infrastructure projects.
+In June 2019, CoST Tanzania presented a paper on “The Essence of Transparency and Accountability in Construction Projects” during the 3rd Africa Ports Expansion, Roads, Bridges and Highways Africa Conference, which was held in Tanzania.
+In addition, various training sessions were held for procuring entities to promote transparency in publicly funded infrastructure projects.

 CoST Tanzania assurance reports